 Nancy Novogrod has had an impressive career as an editor in the magazine world.
 First, as Editor-in-Chief of House & Garden, and then for twenty years as Editor-in-Chief of Travel + Leisure magazine.
-The places she must have gone, done, seen!
+The places she must have visited!

 You’ve said in a Travel + Leisure piece, “I love to get lost and find my way.”
 Is there any place/area in Litchfield County you love to get lost in and explore?